Norway postpones decision on AstraZeneca vaccine | Health

 Norway postpones decision on AstraZeneca vaccine

-Denmark on Wednesday decided to drop the AstraZeneca shot however.
-The suspension in Norway came after five people, all healthcare workers aged between 32 and 54 years old, were hospitalised for a combination of blood clots, bleeding and a low count of platelets that occurred seven to ten days after receiving the AstraZeneca vaccine.
-Three of them later died.

-Norwegian researchers published their findings on April 9 in the New England Journal of Medicine (https://bit.ly/328nfP2), in which they proposed that the cases were induced by the AstraZeneca shot.
 Norway's continued suspension was partly made possible by Norway experiencing lower levels of infections than elsewhere in Europe, FHI has said.

-"I respect the fact that other nations judge this differently," said Hoeie.
+(Additional reporting by Gwladys Fouche and Nora Buli, Editing by Terje Solsvik and Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)